 ALERT: Some refunds will be delayed this year

-If you qualify for the Earned Income Tax Credit and/or the Additional Child Tax Credit, a new law that takes effect in 2017 means that the IRS cannot issue your refund before February 15.
+If you qualify for the Earned Income Tax Credit (EITC) and/or the Additional Child Tax Credit, the IRS cannot issue your refund before February 15.

 Plan ahead if your refund will be delayed.